 Loyalty cards are all well and good when customers just visit one cafe or shop at one supermarket but unfortunately most people do not live their life this way.
 As a result a consumer is forced to carry around multiple cards in order to gain benefits from a range of providers.

 Annoying though it is, the inconvenience of a bulky purse or wallet is not the main drawback with this system.
-The major drawback is that card holders often cannot accumulate enough points to make it worthwhile to exchange for a decent reward.
+The major disadvantage is that card holders often cannot accumulate enough points to make it worthwhile to exchange for a decent reward.
 As a result points, for the most part, simply remain dormant on the card.

 And this impacts businesses in turn who can accumulate significant – and permanent – liabilities on the balance sheet.
 And since these points are legally viewed as money that is owed to outside parties, this value can qualify as debt which stretches to millions of dollars for larger companies.